dgaydukov/cert-aws/sa/files/sa.md

 * bring it to desired state
 * hibernate it until you need it
 You are not charged for hibernated instance in stop state, but you are charged for ebs/elasticIP.
 If you have custom AMI, you should first enable hibernation for it, by installing `ec2-hibinit-agent`.
-You can't hibernate instance in ASG/ECS, instance root volume store (only with ebs store, cause instance root volume would be flushed when instances moved to stop state), more that 150GB RAM or for more than 60 days.
+You can't hibernate instance in ASG/ECS, instance root volume store (only with ebs store, cause instance root volume would be flushed when instances moved to stop state), more than 150GB RAM or for more than 60 days.
 If you try to hibernate instance in ASG, it will mark it as unhealthy (cause from asg perspective instance is stopped), terminate it and launch new replacement.
 There are 2 types of fleet:
 * spot - list of spot ec2 instances you can request